Session Isolation

 1. Storage Partitioning

-Each isolated session maintains dedicated storage for:
+Each isolated session maintains dedicated storage for session-specific data.

-• Cache and history (prevents behavioral fingerprinting)
+• Cache and history, which helps prevent behavioral fingerprinting

 2. Process Separation